eye-division/fayeheller/_gallery/larger-prints.md

       This image is called Roots.
 The portrait depicts the writer with a ginger plant (Zerumbet Ginger 1776 ref 18195i from the Wellcome collection's image library0..
+  - image_path: /finishedwork.jpg
+    image_title: A reason to see the sky
+    image_description:
 _options:
   layout:
     hidden: true